Tertullian: Scripture

 Tertullian did not have a specific listing of the canon; however, he quotes 1 John, 1 Peter, Jude, Revelation, the Pauline epistles and the four Gospels.
-After Tertullian's conversion to Montanism, he also started to use the Shepherd of Hermas.
-Tertullian made no references to the book of Tobit, however in his book Adversus Marcionem he quotes the book of Judith.
+In his later books, he also started to use the Shepherd of Hermas.
+Tertullian made no references to the book of Tobit; however, in his book Adversus Marcionem he quotes the book of Judith.
 He quoted most of the Old Testament including many deuterocanonical books, however he never used the books of Chronicles, Ruth, Esther, 2 Maccabees, 2 John and 3 John.
-He defended the book of Enoch and he believed that the book was omitted by the Jews from the canon.
+He defended the Book of Enoch and he believed that the book was omitted by the Jews from the canon.
 He believed that the epistle to the Hebrews was made by Barnabas.
-For Tertullian scripture was authoritative, he used scripture as the primary source in almost every chapter of his every work, and very rarely anything else.
+For Tertullian, scripture was authoritative; he used scripture as the primary source in almost every chapter of his every work, and very rarely anything else.
 He seems to prioritize the authority of scripture above anything else.

-When interpreting Scripture, Tertullian would occasionally believe passages to be allegorical or symbolic, while in other places he would support a literal interpretation.
-Tertullian would especially use allegorical interpretations when dealing with Christological prophecies of the Old Testament.
-Tertullian's view of interpration also included the belief of the simplicity of scripture, he believed that scripture interprets itself, for Tertullian Scripture must be interpreted in the light of a greater number of texts and that they need to agree with each other.
+When interpreting scripture, he would occasionally believe passages to be allegorical or symbolic, while in other places he would support a literal interpretation.
+He would especially use allegorical interpretations when dealing with Christological prophecies of the Old Testament.

 Other beliefs

-Tertullian denied the perpetual virginity of Mary, and he was extensively quoted by Helvidius in his debate with Jerome.
-J.N.D.
-Kelly also argued that Tertullian believed that Mary had imperfections, thus denying her sinlessness.
-Tertullian held similar views as Antidicomarians.
+Tertullian denied Mary's virginity in partu, and he was quoted by Helvidius in his debate with Jerome.
+He held similar views as Antidicomarians.
+J. N. D. Kelly argued that Tertullian believed that Mary had imperfections, thus denying her sinlessness.

-Tertullian held to a view similar to the priesthood of all believers and that the distinction of the clergy and the laity is only because of ecclesiastical institution and thus in an absence of a priest the laity can act as priests; his theory on the distinction of the laity and clergy is influenced by Montanism and his early writings do not have the same beliefs.
+Researchers such as Mark Ellingsen believe that he held to a view similar to the Protestant priesthood of all believers and that the distinction of the clergy and the laity is only because of ecclesiastical institution and thus in an absence of a priest the laity can act as priests; his theory on the distinction of the laity and clergy is influenced by Montanism and his early writings do not have the same beliefs.